-D3 Indicate terms for which transfers may enroll:
+D3 Indicate terms for which transfe rs mav enrol I

-D3 Fall \boxtimes
+D3 Fall X

 D3 Winter

 D3 Spring X

 D3 Summer X

-D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? х D4 If yes, what is the minimum number of credits and the unit of measure?
+D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? x D4 If yes, what is the minimum number of credits and the unit of measure?
 12 SCH